Nzovia/milao/README.md

 This project is a a front end design for the milao app from Dribble

-The app is about a Job serach app that will help users create online portiolio see companies and the vancancies they have:
+The app is about a Job search app that will help users create online portifolio see companies and the vancancies they have:

 Link to the Dribble Design, and it's implementation